AmirhosseinHonardoust/Coffee-Shop-Profit-Predictor/README.md

 60 candidate locations
 ```

+The bundled CSVs are reproducible through `coffee-generate-data`, which samples each feature from a documented distribution and synthesizes `profit` from a transparent linear formula plus noise.
+This keeps the dataset parameterizable (size and seed) and makes the generative process auditable rather than opaque.

 The data is suitable for demonstrating a portfolio machine learning workflow, but it should not be treated as verified real business data.
 If the project is later connected to real data, this section should be updated with the data source, collection period, geographic coverage, feature definitions, usage permissions, and known data quality issues.

 ---